How to Fall Asleep in 2 Minutes Using the Military Sleep Method

 Step 6: Visualization for Sleep

-Since you might have trouble clearing your thoughts, try using visualization tactics.
+Since you might have trouble clearing your thoughts, try using these visualization exercises.

 For this, focus on one image and erase any other thoughts from your mind.
 A few methods mentioned in Relax and Win: Championship Performance includes:

-- Picture yourself relaxing in a dark room in a black velvet hammock.
+Picture yourself in a dark room in a black velvet hammock in a state of relaxation.

 Step 7: Go to Sleep

-Now, turn off your bedside lamp, lie down and try to drift off to sleep.
-If this technique works, you should be snoozing within 2 minutes.
+First, turn off your bedside lamp.
+Then lie down and try to drift off to sleep.
+If you get this technique right, you should be snoozing within 2 minutes.

 If This Doesn’t Work For You…